articles & information

 Deputy President closes by saying the Applicant (us) substantially succeeded in the proceeding.
 We are thankful to the Deputy President of VCAT who presided over this matter, who saw it for exactly what it was.
 A deliberate breach by tainted and selfish parties who wish to harm our breeding program, reputation and legacy.

-Court cases and civil action is a nightmare to go through, but is necessary for us to protect all that we have worked so hard for over so many years.
+Court cases and litigation is a nightmare to go through, but it is unfortunately necessary for us to protect all that we have worked so hard for over so many years.